Justin Yirka

 J. Kallaugher, O. Parekh, K. Thompson, Y. Wang, J. Yirka.
 Complexity Classification of Product State Problems for Local Hamiltonians.

 arXiv:2401.06725, January 2024.
-QIP and ITCS.
+QIP 2024 and ITCS 2025.

 J. Yirka and Y. Subasi.
 Qubit-efficient entanglement spectroscopy using qubit resets.